 It’s not just our food and drink producers that get creative in Orkney.
 From jewellery to furniture, and pottery to painting, our Creative Trail gives you the chance to see Orkney at its best and meet our makers, as well as an opportunity to take a special hand-crafted souvenir home with you.

 The magnificent 12th century St Magnus Cathedral sits in the heart of Kirkwall, with its red sandstone glowing in the summer sunshine.
 Take a walk around its grounds and head inside to explore Orkney’s Norse heritage.

 Orkney is made up of around 70 islands, making it the perfect place for an island-hopping adventure.
 Highlights include a walk to the Old Man of Hoy sea stack in Hoy, the ancient tombs of the island of Rousay (known as the Egypt of the North), the white sandy beaches of Sanday, and the seaweed-eating sheep of Orkney’s most northerly island, North Ronaldsay.
 Or why not book a seat on the shortest scheduled flight in the world, a 90 second jaunt between the islands of Westray and Papa Westray?

 Did you know that Orkney played a vital role in two World Wars?
 There is a rich wartime heritage to uncover here, including the iconic Italian Chapel, built by Italian prisoners during WWII.
 Travel across the wartime era Churchill Barriers, created to protect the naval anchorage of Scapa Flow, or walk the Flotta Trail to see the remains of some fascinating military buildings.
-The newly refurbished Scapa Flow Museum will be opening its doors in summer 2022 too, offering a fascinating look into Orkney's wartime past.
+The newly refurbished Scapa Flow Museum also offers a fascinating look into Orkney's wartime past.